thesimplekid/cashudevkit.org/docs/index.md

 - title: "Just Cashu"
   details: "Cashu Dev Kit focuses on implementing the Cashu protocol correctly.
 You choose your wallet, mint integration, and application features with our toolkit of best practices."
   image: "focus"
-- title: "Scalable Payments"
+- title: "Fast Payments"
-  details: "Cashu transactions happen off-chain, enabling instant payments with no miner fees.
-Perfect for micropayments and frequent transactions without cluttering the blockchain."
+  details: "Cashu transactions happen off-chain, enabling instant payments with no waiting for confirmations.
+Perfect for quick, everyday transactions when you need speed and convenience."
   image: "mobile"
 ---